Azure/iotedge/doc/BuiltInMetrics.md

 ## How to enable
 ### Version 1.0.10+
-As of release 1.0.10, metrics are exposed automatically exposed by default on http port **9600** of the Edge Hub and Edge Agent module.
+As of release 1.0.10, metrics are automatically exposed by default on http port **9600** of the Edge Hub and Edge Agent module.

 If you wish to disable metrics, simply set the `MetricsEnabled` environment variable to false.